 There are two main components to Illumio ASP:

-Illumio offers three core services to protect applications inside and across the data center and
+Illumio offers three core services to protect applications inside and across the data center and cloud environments:

 Watch these videos for an Illumio ASP deep dive.

 Vulnerability maps combine third party vulnerability and threat insights from companies like Qualys with Illumio’s application dependency map to help teams see which applications are connecting into vulnerable ports in real time.
 This enables application security teams, vulnerability management teams, and segmentation teams to understand not only the vulnerability of a workload but, more importantly, the paths that bad actors can leverage to exploit vulnerabilities.